The Belgium Process

 “Eden is 22.
 He has got the world at his feet and he can handle the pressure because he is that good,” Chelsea teammate Frank Lampard told Chelsea's official site in 2013.
 “His ability and speed off the mark, and the way he is able to turn on a sixpence is what all great attacking players have, and he’s got it in abundance.”

 Hazard seemed supremely confident in his skills.
-He told Chelsea magazine, “I like to have the ball at my feet and to create something with a pass, a dribble, a shot.
+He told Chelsea magazine: “I like to have the ball at my feet and to create something with a pass, a dribble, a shot.
 I’m an offensive player and it’s always important for me to make a good choice, a good pass, in the final third.
 The decisive moments happen in the final third.”

 And he made good on his word.
 He scooped up multiple player of the year awards, and a few superlatives to boot.
 Some came to recognize him as the best player in Europe.
 Others went so far as to put him in the category of Messi and Ronaldo.
 Manchester United’s outspoken coach Jose Mourinho (then managing Hazard at Chelsea) told Neil Ashton of the Daily Mail that he’s “one of the three best players in the world.”